IEEE 802.1ah: Description

-PBB defines a 48-bit B-DA and 48-bit B-SA to indicate the backbone source and destination MAC addresses.
-It also defines a 12-bit B-VID (backbone VLAN ID) and 24-bit I-SID (Service Instance VLAN ID).
 The bridges in the PBB domain switch based on the B-VID and B-DA values, which contain 60 bits total.
 Bridges learn based on the B-SA and ingress port value and hence is completely unaware of the customer MAC addresses.
 I-SID allows distinguishing the services within a PBB domain.

 PBB is the foundation for the IEEE 802.1Qay PBB-TE standard, which was standardized in 2009.

 PBB is sometimes referred to as MAC-in-MAC.